KataTech/katatech.github.io/_pages/research.md

 **TL;DR:** A systemic understanding of predator-prey relationships is central to maintaining biodiversity and the well-being of an ecosystem.
 As anthropogenic disturbance continues to rise in Sub-Saharan Africa, we are in need of a principled approach to study and anticipate changes among its food web networks as a result of human interference.
 We leverage optimal transport as the backbone of our newly proposed geometric data analysis toolkit over food web networks.
 Check out our preliminary results below!

 [1] **Hung, K.**, Zalles, A., et al. (2024).
-Towards Ecological Network Analysis with Optimal Transport.
+Towards Ecological Network Analysis with Gromov-Wasserstein Distances.
 ICLR 2024 Workshop on Tackling Climate Change with Machine Learning.

 [2] Zalles, A., **Hung, K.**, et al. (2023).
 [Network Regression with Wasserstein Distances](/assets/papers/zalles2023_network_regression.pdf).
 NeurIPS 2023 Workshop on Optimal Transport and Machine Learning.